 - When searching for specific values, keep in mind that you may find other variables with that same value.
 For instance, let’s say you want to search for Sales Organization ‘BP01’, so you input ‘BP01’ in your ‘Find string’ field and execute.
 The search may also return results for Company Code ‘BP01’, or Sales Office ‘BP01’, or Purchasing Organization ‘BP01’.

-Wrap-up That’s about it.
+That’s about it.
+Now you should be able to find text strings in ABAP programs.
 Oh.
 There’s another option to the above program for searching.
 It’s called ‘Global Search in Programs’ and is accessible through Transaction EWK1.
 The ‘Global Search in Programs’ screen offers fewer options, but from my experience returns similar results.
 As always, please leave a comment if you have some thoughts around this topic.
-UPDATE (4/24/2014):

 In SAP ERP 2005, the program RPR_ABAP_SOURCE_SCAN that I originally wrote about appears to have been replaced by RS_ABAP_SOURCE_SCAN.
 In ERP 6.0, the ‘RPR’ report has been completely commented out and, instead, calls the ‘RS’ report.
 The newer ‘RS’ report seems to work very much like the older ‘RPR’ report I documented above, but with additional selection criteria.
 Depending on the version of SAP you’re working with, you may need to resort to the older program.
 For more information, please see SAP Note 1492058, titled “Problems with variants for the report RPR_ABAP_SOURCE_SCAN”.
 Thanks, Pavel!